 Complete one course from Group 1 and one course from Group 2.
-Group 1 - History 7, 20 or Political Science 7 Group 2 - History 8, 14, 21, 22, 25, 28 or Economics 5
+Group 1 - History 7 or Political Science 7

+Group 2 - History 8, 14, 15, 16, 25, 28

 Transfer credit may be limited on specific course sequences by the University of California.
 Consult the UC Transfer Course Agreement (Flyer 6T) available in the Counseling Office and Transfer Center.